zanreal-labs/legal/en/legal/statement-of-applicability.md

 ## Conclusion

-This Statement of Applicability demonstrates ZanReal Labs' comprehensive approach to information security control implementation.
+This Statement of Applicability demonstrates ZanReal' comprehensive approach to information security control implementation.
 All applicable ISO 27002:2022 controls have been implemented or are in the process of implementation, with appropriate justifications for any exclusions.

 Regular reviews of this SoA will be conducted as part of the ISMS management review process to ensure continued relevance and effectiveness.